morea-framework/morea-framework.github.io/src/userguide.md

 <tr>
 <td>assessment.md</td>
-<td>not currently possible</td>
+<td>/morea/assessments/#assessment-foo</td>
 </tr>

 </table>

-You will typically use Markdown syntax, so the actual link might look like
+You will typically use Markdown syntax, so an actual link might look like

     [Readings about Foo](/morea/01.foo/reading.html)